ComplexSec/secure-systems-admin/README.md

 Symbols | Description
 ------------ | -------------
 [] | Surround optional items
-<something>.. | represents an arbitrary length list of items of that type
-item 1 | item 2 | Means only __one__ of them can be specified
+.. | represents an arbitrary length list of items of that type item 1 | item 2 | Means only __one__ of them can be specified
-<data> | Represents variable data
+<> | Represents variable data

 </p>
 </details>